 The passageway angles sharply upwards, narrows.
 They splash through the water that flows at their feet.

 Hamfrd squeezes through a tight corner and suddenly he’s looking at the natural light of day.
 The big man bellows a laughs and splashes ahead.

 The passageway angles upwards and ends at a crumbling rock wall split by a large crack.
-The bottom half of the fissure is blocked by piled rocks, but above that it is wide enough for all of them to climb through over the wet rocks.
+One half of the fissure is blocked by piled rocks, but beside that it is wide enough for all of them to climb through over the wet rocks.
 Water pours in from above, splashing down on the rocks, and streaming across the ground and away into the darkness they’ve left behind.
 The overcast grey sky seen through the hole in the rock wall seems as bright as a sunny day.
 The tips of tall blades of grass wave gently in a breeze, outside on the slope.

 “Can you believe it, friends?” asks Hamfrd, stepping up onto the fallen rocks and facing the group.
 He roars with pleasure.

 “Honestly?” says Mathos.
 “I thought we were done for.
 I was mentally preparing for the afterlife.”

 Elaine clasps her hands together, jumps with excitement.
 Leans over and embraces Jake, who pats her warmly on the back.

 “Hey,” calls Scarlet from the rear, “those spiders are back.”

 The mood changes instantly: Jake and Elaine separate and scramble forward; Hamfrd calls out, urging them on; Mathos reaches up, takes the big man’s hand, and allows himself to be hauled onto the pile of rocks and then pushed up into the crack towards daylight; Jake helps Elaine up beside Hamfrd, turns and draws his sword, ready to face the threat.

 Scarlet stands at the edge of the light laughing.